LunaSare/datelifeMS1/review.md

 ---
 > As one of the reviewers pointed out, it is good to provide links to permanent repositories for your code.
 I see that DateLife actually is already hosted in a Zenodo repository, so maybe you can add the link to your Availability section to make it more visible.

 Right!
-We added Zenodo links for our code and other materials used for this research in the Availability section.
+We added Zenodo links for our code and other materials used for this research in the Availability section (L505) and Supplementary Material (L518-520).

 ---
 > I hope you will be willing to revise and resubmit your paper and that you’ll find these and the Reviewers’ comments useful.